DZAZ • Cybersecurity

 Extra Help & Mods

-The ClockworkPi forum is an amazing place to get help.
-It’s active, full of ideas, and where “Rex” posts updates and custom OS builds just for the uConsole.
+The ClockworkPi forum is an excellent place to get help.
+It’s active, full of ideas, and where “Rex” posts updates and custom OS builds specifically for the uConsole.

-That’s everything you need to get your uConsole, the compute module, and the SD card to make it run.
-I made this guide because I get asked these questions constantly, and now I can send just one link.
+That’s everything you need to choose a uConsole kit, the right compute module, and storage that won’t bottleneck the device.
+I put this guide together because I get these questions constantly, and now I can send a single link.

-I’ll be adding another guide soon covering OS installs, my favorite programs, and links to mods and 3D-printable upgrades.
+I’ll be adding a separate guide covering OS installs, my preferred software stack, and links to mods and 3D-printable upgrades.

-Share this with anyone thinking of getting a uCon so they can avoid the common pitfalls and get up and running faster!
+Feel free to share this with anyone considering a uConsole so they can avoid common pitfalls and get up and running faster.